darwino/darwino-documentation/Developer Guide/Important Concepts 2. Services and Extensions,logging,properties,managed beans.md

 ### Configuring Managed Beans
 ------
 Managed beans are provided by extension points, several of which are provided.
 By default, the platform looks for managed beans configured in a file called darwino-beans.xml in the Tomcat server home/conf directory.
-However, you can define your managed beans location as a [custom extension] (blank).
+However, you can define your managed beans location as a custom extension.

 The set of managed beans is typically configured using the darwino-beans.xml file, but can also be provided from other sources.
 Managed beans are configured using the following xml structure:
 ```xml